 - 1-cup Parmesan cheese or asiago finely grated

 - Pre-cook Arborio rice in 4 cups broth plus 1 cup water in a pressure cooker.
+In the instapot use the rice setting to cook the arborio rice.
 If you don’t have a pressure cooker, you can cook Arborio rice on the stove with broth like you would regular rice until arborio rice is cooked al-dente.
 Set aside.

 - While the rice is cooking start sautéing the vegetables.
 In a pan, sauté garlic and leeks in 2 tbsp olive oil and 1 tbsp butter until leeks are tender about 3-4 minutes.
 Next add the peppers and cook the peppers until they become slightly soft.
 Add thyme and pepper to taste.